CONSTITUTION AND BY-LAWS OF THE CONGRESS FOR DEMOCRATIC CHANGE (CDC)

 Chapter 2.
 REGULATIONS

-Rule 20 The NEC shall have the power to adopt rules and regulations to explain, interpret, enforce, and give effect to its decisions, the policies, laws, and constitution of the CDC.
+Rule 20 The NEC shall have the power to adopt rules and regulations to explain, interpret, enforce, and give effect to its decisions, the policies, laws, and the constitution of the CDC.

 Rule 21 Each structure and organ of the CDC, including Standing Committees shall have the power and authority to adopt rules and regulations for their respective governance and operations, provided that they shall conform to the overall policy and regulatory directions of the CDC, and the NEC shall have the power to alter, amend, modify or declare any such rule, regulation, guidelines or pronouncement; null and void.